-The future topic of zero liquid discharge is increasingly becoming an important issue for companies in many regions.
-For example, because there is a shortage of water at their production sites or resources have to be preserved.
+The zero liquid discharge topic of the future is increasingly becoming an important issue for companies in many regions.
+For example, because there is a shortage of water at their production sites or resources have to be conserved.

-Wastewater-free production is possible thanks to a combination of different wastewater treatment processes offered by EnviroChemie, however it is economically viable only under specific basic conditions.
-Water is required in many places in production.
-But regardless whether it is used, for example, for plant cleaning, cooling or dissolving substances, it usually has to be treated afterwards.
-The question is: To what extent?
+Wastewater-free production is possible thanks to a combination of different wastewater treatment processes offered by EnviroChemie, however it is economically viable only under certain basic conditions.
+Water is required in many places in manufacturing.
+But regardless of whether it is used, for example, for plant cleaning, cooling or dissolving substances, it usually has to be treated afterwards.
+The question is: to what extent?
 “Technically it is possible, of course, that no wastewater is left over,” says Elmar Billenkamp, expert on zero liquid discharge at EnviroChemie.
-For example, wastewater can be pre-treated with a combination of different EnviroChemie processes to the extent that it completely evaporates and leftover solids can be recycled or disposed of.
-Or it is treated so that instead of wastewater only sludge or brine is left over as residual material.
+For example, wastewater can be pre-treated using a combination of different EnviroChemie processes, to the extent that it completely evaporates and leftover solids can be recycled or disposed of.
+Or it is treated so that instead of wastewater only sludge or brine is left over as a residual material.

-At some production sites, it is urgent to find alternative wastewater solutions: For example, the local sewage systems cannot be used or because there simply are none available.
+At some production sites, alternative wastewater solutions need to be found urgently.
+For example, the local sewage systems cannot be used or because there simply are none available.
 At other production sites, discharging is restricted by official regulations.

-Another important motivating force for companies to deal with the topic of zero liquid discharge is water shortage.
-“Zero liquid discharge is usually not an issue wherever water is cheap and readily available.
-It often pays off to close the water cycle in regions where water is scarce,” says Billenkamp.
+Another important motivation for companies to deal with the issue of zero liquid discharge is water shortage.
+“Zero liquid discharge is usually not an issue, wherever water is cheap and readily available.
+It often pays dividends to close the water cycle in regions where water is scarce,” says Billenkamp.
 For example, saline wastewater in a solar factory in Qatar is treated until it can be reused for cooling systems, irrigation or cleaning purposes.
 The remainder can safely be discharged into the ocean.

 Freedom from regulations

 In other cases, companies want to free themselves from dependence on official decisions by implementing wastewater-free production.
-For example, an automobile manufacturer chose a zero liquid discharge solution for its oily wastewater in its engine plant in Kazakhstan because it wanted to control its wastewater treatment costs.
+For example, an automobile manufacturer chose a zero liquid discharge solution for its oily wastewater at its engine plant in Kazakhstan, because it wanted to control its wastewater treatment costs.